 This course covers all facets of violent death investigation, including duties and responsibilities of the first responder, investigation at the scene, sketching and photographing the crime scene, estimating time of death, identifying the victim and determining the mode of death.

-NUCPS's investigative photography courses have been revised and combined into one Digital Forensic Photography workshop that maintains many of the foundational principles of photography while delving into digital applications in the forensic field.
-Students are instructed in the digital format, camera operation, file types and archiving, lighting techniques, controlling and printing digital images, testimony and more.
+NUCPS's investigative photography courses have been revised and combined into one Digital Forensic Photography workshop that covers many of the foundational principles of photography while delving into digital applications in the forensic field.
+Students are instructed in the digital format, camera operation, file types and archiving, lighting techniques, controlling and printing digital images, testimony, and more.

 This course features hands-on practice sketching composites and performing other relevant drawing exercises.
 Unlike other forensic art courses, this course demonstrates how to use an opaque projector and freestanding easel instead of a tabletop.
 Topics covered include facial anatomy, biological variations of race, age and gender and the use of courtroom testimony.

 This three-day course presents the scientific basis for fracture match identification and is designed for criminalists who are actively pursuing or plan to pursue court qualification for testifying as to fracture match identifications.

 back to top

 Interview and Interrogation Techniques is a three-day course intended to provide criminal investigators with the knowledge necessary to conduct professional interviews and interrogations to obtain statements that are voluntary, court defensible, and relevant to the criminal matter at hand.
 The training is intended to enhance the student’s ability to reveal the truth by developing rapport, creating an positive environment for interpersonal communication, reducing acrimony, and effectively challenging deception.